 Some children under 16 can give consent if they can fully understand the information given to them.
 This is known as ‘Gillick competence’.

-We need to balance the best interests of the child or young adult against other duties.
-If we have a legal duty to share the information, or need to share it to protect the public interest, we can share it without the consent of the child or young person or their legal guardian.
+We need to balance the best interests of the child or adult against other duties.
+If we have a legal duty to share the information, or need to share it to protect the public interest, we can share it without the consent of the child or adult or their legal guardian.
 The reasons for this are covered below in the sections public interest and safeguarding.